Michael Brecker: Legacy

-On February 11, 2007, Brecker was awarded two posthumous Grammy awards for his involvement on his brother Randy's 2005 album Some Skunk Funk.
+On February 11, 2007, Brecker was awarded two posthumous Grammy Awards for his involvement on his brother Randy's 2005 album Some Skunk Funk.

 On May 22, 2007, his final recording, Pilgrimage, was released and received a good critical response.
-It was recorded in August 2006 with Pat Metheny on guitar, John Patitucci on bass, Jack DeJohnette on drums and Herbie Hancock and Brad Mehldau on piano.
+It was recorded in August 2006 with Pat Metheny on guitar, John Patitucci on bass, Jack DeJohnette on drums, and Herbie Hancock and Brad Mehldau on piano.
 Brecker was critically ill when it was recorded, but the other musicians involved praised the standard of his musicianship.
 Brecker was again posthumously awarded two additional Grammy Awards for this album in the categories of Best Jazz Instrumental Solo and Best Jazz Instrumental Album, Individual or Group, bringing his Grammy total to 15.

-Brecker's search in the International Bone Marrow Registry for a match prompted his wife and manager to organize a series of bone marrow drives throughout the world, including the Red Sea, Monterey, and Newport Jazz Festivals.
+Brecker's search in the International Bone Marrow Registry for a match prompted his wife and manager to organize a series of bone marrow drives throughout the world, including at the Red Sea, Monterey, and Newport Jazz Festivals.
 Brecker was subsequently featured in a film directed by Noah Hutton (son of Debra Winger and Timothy Hutton), named More to Live For.
-It documents Brecker's battle with leukemia, and the production of his final recording.
-By going public with his illness, Brecker raised tens of thousands of dollars for testing, and signed up many thousands of donors, but was unable to find a match for himself.
+It documents Brecker's battle with leukemia and the production of his final recording.
+By going public with his illness, Brecker raised tens of thousands of dollars for testing and signed up many thousands of donors, but was unable to find a match for himself.